OleHolmNielsen/ITwiki/NeDi_installation_on_CentOS.rst

 NeDi_ (*Network Discovery*) is an open source network monitoring tool.
 Please see first the general information in the NeDi_.

-This page describes how to install NeDi_ on RHEL (and clones such as AlmaLinux, RockyLinux, and CentOS) Linux servers.
+This page describes how to install NeDi_ on RHEL
+(and clones such as AlmaLinux, RockyLinux, and CentOS) Linux servers.
+See also the general NeDi_installation_ page.

 On the dedicated server for NeDi_ download the file ``nedi-XXX.tgz`` (select the current version in stead of ``XXX``) from the `NeDi download <https://www.nedi.ch/download/>`_ page.
 Paying customers may download the latest version (currently 2.3) from the NeDi_customer_ page.

-See also the general NeDi_installation_ page.

 .. _NeDi: https://www.nedi.ch/
 .. _NeDi_customer: https://www.nedi.ch/services/customer-area/index.html

 NeDi installation on EL8
 ------------------------------

+If you restore a database dump onto a different server running a **newer MySQL or MariaDB version** you **must** read the section ``Upgrade of MySQL/MariaDB`` below!

 Enable the EPEL_ repository, see the EPEL_ instructions.
 Install these packages::